dmitrievanthony/ignite/modules/ml/python/docs/examples.rst

 Inference
 ---------

-Ignite ML provides an ability to distribute inference workload within a cluster.
+GridGain ML provides an ability to distribute inference workload within a cluster.
 It means that inference performed not on a single node, but on several nodes within a cluster and so that linearly scalable.

 Distributed Inference
 ^^^^^^^^^^^^^^^^^^^^^